openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 # Installing OpenAPS on your rig

-### Prep for Mac and PC users
+### Prep Steps
-PC users: [follow these instructions to get PUTTY](windows-putty-prep.md).
+PC users: [follow these instructions to get PUTTY and plug in your rig](windows-putty-prep.md).
 Then, follow the rest of the instructions below.

-Mac users: open Terminal and continue below.
+Mac users: [follow these instructions to open Terminal and plug in your rig](mac-prep.md).
+Then, follow the rest of the instructions below.

-### Plug in your cables

 ### Log in to your rig